A Broken Crown: Guest Post by Kim

 January 13, 2020

-Becoming friends with Kim has been one of the highlights of my work as an Adoption Consultant with Christian Adoption Consultants.
+Becoming friends with Kim has been one of the highlights of my work as an Adoption Consultant.
 It is just so obvious that Rick and Kim love Jesus and are living for His kingdom.
 I've learned so much from the way they've walked through their adoption processes with open hands to the Lord and from the way they seek to live each day with eyes of faith.
 Kim is a gifted writer and she kindly shares her heart with us in this guest post about the way Christ has transformed brokenness into a crown.

 A Broken Crown (by Kim)